rjlicata/llm-sheet-analysis/README.md

 2. In the code generation prompt, we tell the model it only has access to `pandas`, `numpy`, `datetime`, `re`, `sklearn`, `matplotlib`, and `scipy`.
     - These packages should not have things that can necessarily be used nefariously by an LLM (to my knowledge).
-    - Furthermore, it is unlikely that llama3.2 will generate nefarious code when prompted the way it is: analyze this DataFrame.
+    - Furthermore, it is unlikely that llama3.2 will generate nefarious code when prompted the way it is: "analyze this DataFrame".

 3. There are import checks conducted to ensure that the only imports come from these packages.
     - If the generated code imports any other packages, an error is raised, and the code is not executed.